-Social Media Admins and Channel Managers:
+Social Media Admins/Channel Managers:

-Be available at all scheduled social media meetings pertaining to their channel/campaign/project.
-Assist in advertising and promoting SUNY Ulster and sponsored events when requested by Marketing & Media Services (content shares, and comments).

-Maintain working knowledge of social media policies and best practices.

-Recognize and represent SUNY Ulster interests which may include students, faculty, staff & alumni.
+- 1. Be available at all scheduled social media meetings pertaining to their channel/campaign/project. - 2.
+Assist in advertising and promoting SUNY Ulster and sponsored events when requested by Marketing & Media Services (content shares, and comments). - 3.
+Maintain working knowledge of social media policies and best practices. - 4.
+Recognize and represent SUNY Ulster interests which may include students, faculty, staff & alumni. - 5.
 Set a positive example for fellow students.

-Get students excited about social media activity on platform/channel (promote channel).

-Attend social media training workshops for their platforms.
+- 6. Get students excited about social media activity on platform/channel (promote channel). - 7.
+Attend social media training workshops for their platforms. - 8.
 Have the time needed to successfully manage a social channel.

-Please Print Clearly
+A. Please Print Clearly

+1. Name ·

-Name Last First MI
+Last First MI

-Cell Phone #
+2. Cell Phone #

+4. E-mail Address

-E-mail Address @sunyulster.edu or
+@sunyulster.edu or

 @my.sunyulster.edu

-Student/Faculty/Staff ID num ber
+5. Student/Faculty/Staff ID n umber

-Dept. or Major
+6. Dept. or Major

-Anticipated date of graduation Please list admins & their SU on (if student)?
-NY Ulster emails for social media accoun its
+7. 7.
+Anticipated date of graduation (if student)?

+B. Please list admins & their SUNY Ulster emails for social media accounts

-Please list the channels that ye
+C. Please list the channels the at you are requesting to set up:

-1 2.
+1

-J
+2

+3 4

-4 5
++· 5

-2015 Social Media Statement Each channel/platform must have a separate sheet on file
+2015 Social Media Statement

+Each channel/platform must have a separate sheet on file

+Department/Student Club

+Platform & Type

-Type of content (multi media, photo,etc):
+Type of content (multi media, photo,etc): ······

+Dietien Oten and The Green Control of the

 Platform Statement: The reasons you believe this additional social media channel will be useful.
 Also, include information about what you hope to achieve from this use.

 Please print or type your statement

-2020-2021 Social Media Account Contract

-Must be signed by each admin of social media accounts
+2020-2021 Social Media Account Contract Must be signed by each admin of social media accounts